meri-imperiumi/log/_crew/nissinen.md

 countries-sailed: [DE, POL, DK, SWE, AX, FI, EST]
 certifications: [CE]
 ---
-Assistentti Nissinen is an original that came with the boat.
-It has gotten new power cables with us and has since been reliably steering us where ever we want to go.
+Assistentti Nissinen is a ST4000+ tiller pilot that came with the boat.
+It has gotten new power cables and data connection with us, and has since been reliably steering us where ever we want to go.